ben-manes/gradle-versions-plugin/README.md

 A dependency is left out of the report once every configuration that reaches it is rejected, and so is everything reachable only through a rejected configuration—rejecting `compileClasspath` removes the build's own dependencies too.
-Reach for this filter when a whole configuration is noise, such as the classpaths a plugin fills for its own tooling, at versions the build never chose.
-The [Kotlin Gradle Plugin](#kotlin-gradle-plugin) and [Android Gradle Plugin](#android-gradle-plugin) sections below give ready sets.
+Reach for this filter when a whole configuration is noise and does not need to be resolved at all.

 Rejecting a configuration also skips its version lookups.
 A dependency's list of versions is fetched once for each repository, however many configurations